AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-07-Triviality.md

 # Notes on Renormalization (Draft)

 ## Abstract
 Renormalization of the eﬀective potential is considered using autonomous and perturbative conventions.
 The primary focus of attention is the triviality of $\lambda \left[\Phi^{2}\right]_{4}^{2}$.
-Several examples are considered including an interacting scalar field, scalar quantum electrodynamics, and scalar Yang Mills theory.
+Several examples are considered: 1.
+An interacting scalar field, 2.
+Scalar quantum electrodynamics, and 3.
+Scalar Yang Mills theory.
 Effects of finite temperature, background spacetime curvature, and multiple loops are also considered.
-For completeness the approach of Halpern-Huang and long-range effects are also included.
+The Halpern-Huang approach and long-range effects are included for completeness.

 # Interacting scalar field
 Let